wo984c/itemCatalog/Readme.md

 ## How to run the Item Catalog APP

 _To launch the application run_ ``` # python catalogo.py ```
-_Go to http://localhost:5000/catalog/ to access the application on your web browser._
+_Go to https://localhost:5000/catalog/ to access the application on your web browser.
+Remember to trust the self-signed certificate._

 ## JSON EndPoints